NikaKereselidze/chesster/README.md

 const averageElo = chess.getAverageElo();
 ```

-Get all data (black and white player's elo, their average elo, moves and fens with timestamps, winner and result message)
+Get all data (black and white player's elo, their average elo, moves and fens with timestamps, winner and result message and etc)

 ```js
 const all = chess.getAll();